 There’s been a lot of cool tools released since VMware released vSphere back in 2008.
 Some tools, like wine, have gotten better with age.

-Let’s looks at 3 automation s0ftware solutions sometime referred to as DevOps Tools: Chef, Puppet & CFEngine.
+Let’s looks at 3 automation software solutions sometimes referred to as DevOps Tools: Chef, Puppet & CFEngine.

 First, there’s Chef by Opscode.